-Substance abuse can affect individual student retention, engagement and academic success, as well as the campus and community climate.
-UWM is committed to working with students to create a safe, respectful and caring environment where drinking or drug use does not interfere with learning, quality of life and reaching one’s full potential.
+Substance use can affect individual student health, engagement and academic success, as well as the campus and community climate.
+UWM is committed to working with students to create a safe, respectful and caring environment where drinking or drug use does not interfere with health, learning, quality of life and reaching one’s full potential.

 Support for Students

 Wondering about your drinking or drug use?
-Worried you might have a problem or be at risk for one?
 Considering a change?
 Seeking to connect with other students in recovery?

-- Explore and assess their use of alcohol or other drugs
+- Explore and assess your use of alcohol or other drugs

 - Learn about signs and symptoms that indicate harmful use